 From a talent pool perspective, leading engineering universities such as Chulalongkorn University, Kasetsart University, and King Mongkut's Institute of Technology produce a large number of IT professionals every year.
 The Bangkok metropolitan area alone is said to have an active software engineering workforce of around 100,000, making it an environment where recruitment is unlikely to become a bottleneck during scale-up.

-The currency (baht) also tends to be more stable in its fluctuation range compared to the Vietnamese dong or Philippine peso, meaning exchange rate risk is less likely to significantly disrupt cost estimates for long-term contracts.
+The currency (Baht) also tends to be more stable compared to the Vietnamese Dong or Philippine Peso, meaning exchange rate risk is less likely to significantly disrupt cost estimates for long-term contracts.
 Regarding natural disaster risk, the central Bangkok area functions as a hub for data center concentration and is highly regarded from a BCP (Business Continuity Plan) perspective as well.

-※ General market rates as of March 2026.
-Subject to variation depending on company size, skill set, and contract type.
+※ General market rates as of March 2026 (Sources: offshore-kaihatsu.com 2026 edition, etc.).
+Subject to variation based on company size, skill set, and contract type.

 | Item | Thailand | Vietnam | Philippines | India |